jarvick257/RTask/README.md

 - **Maximum interval**: "This really needs attention now" (e.g., plant not watered for 7 days)

 ### Key Benefits
-✅ **Persistent tracking** - Completion times survive Home Assistant restarts ✅ **Flexible scheduling** - Time windows instead of rigid schedules ✅ **Accidental-completion protection** - Long-press prevents misclicks ✅ **Multiple time units** - Configure in seconds, minutes, hours, or days
+✅ **Flexible scheduling** - Time windows instead of rigid schedules ✅ **Accidental-completion protection** - Long-press prevents misclicks ✅ **Multiple time units** - Configure in minutes, hours, or days

+Automation-ready:
+✅ **Mark as Done** - Integrate with smart home devices to automatically mark tasks complete ✅ **Phone notifications** - Get notified when tasks become due or overdue

 And with a little help from [auto-entities](https://github.com/thomasloven/lovelace-auto-entities):
 ✅ **Visual dashboard** - See all tasks and their urgency at a glance